QR Code Payments: What They Are, How They Work, and How to Accept Them

 This makes it so consumers can pay without sharing personal information like account or credit card numbers, ensuring that payments via QR codes are secure and reliable.

 Making QR code payments available to consumers can increase customer loyalty due to the speed and simplicity associated with QR code transactions.

 For some customers, not offering their preferred payment method will result in them not frequenting your business.
-In fact, one-third of customers who prefer paying via QR codes have stated that they would not complete a purchase if that option were not available.

 QR codes are becoming more popular globally and are anticipated to soon become mainstream, with worldwide mobile payment adoption estimated to grow by 27% between 2020 and 2025.

 Including QR code payments in your payment option lineup right now will ensure you’ll have your payment system refined by the time it becomes the most popular form of payment around the world.